myselfondiscord/m3u8XM/README.md

 # M3U8 XM

-A WIP script that converts SiriusXM's web app into a M3U8 file.
+A fork of a WIP script that converts SiriusXM's web app into a M3U8 file, but with metadata added

 Credits to [andrew0](https://github.com/andrew0) for the basis of this script.